cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 You may also wonder *which cluster am I connected to ?* or *what is my default namespace ?*.

-You can east this pain by configuring your shell.
+You can ease this pain by configuring your shell.

-## completion
+## Completion

 Add those commands to your respecting shell config file.
 Note you have to restart your shell for it to take effect: